SoCTAssist Developer Guide

 Extensions

 • 2a.
-The GroupName is missing.
+The GroupId is missing.

 Use case ends.

 • 2b.
-The GroupName is a duplicate.
+The GroupId is invalid.

 Use case ends.

-Use case: Add student to a group
+Use case: UC11 - Add student to a group

 MSS

-2. System verifies the group exists.
+2. SoCTAssist verifies the student exists.

 Use case ends.